reconbug/dotfiles-3/README.md

 ### Automated Setup

 For quick setup you can use the `scripts/install.sh` script.
-It can setup your `.bashrc`, `.zshrc` and install the [dev tools as listed here](/docs/dev-tools-manual.md).
+It can setup your `.bashrc`, `.zshrc` and install the [dev tools as listed here](/docs/dev-tools-manual.md). 🚨 This is not yet 100% idempotent.
+I believe the only issue is the Gnome Terminal profiles, but am not 100% sure.

 ```markdown
 # required 1st param